-- You should see “Welcome, PEBB member!” at the top of the page.
+- You should see “Welcome, PEBB member!” immediately after the blue "myProvidence" header.

-- “Go Now” found in the green box “Take your personal health assessment” located in the center of the page; or
+- "Go Now" in the green box titled "Take your Personal Health Assessment" located in the center of the page; or

-- “Personal Health Assessment” quick link under “My Health” located on the left hand side of the page
+- "Personal Health Assessment" under the "My Health” quick links located on the left hand side of the page

 For assistance logging into your kp.org account, contact Kaiser at 800.556.7677, Monday-Friday, 6am-7pm, weekends 7am-3pm

-*For new and newly benefit eligible employees that are hired and/or become benefits eligible between September 1 and October 31, 2013, you will need to call PEBB at 503.373.1102 to get an access code to allow you AND your enrolled spouse/domestic partner to complete the HEM Health Assessment.
+- For new and newly benefit eligible employees that are hired and/or become benefits eligible between September 1 and October 31, 2014, you will need to call PEBB at 503.373.1102 to get an access code to allow you AND your enrolled spouse/domestic partner to complete the HEM Health Assessment.
 You must first complete the initial new hire/newly eligible enrollment process before calling to get the HEM access code.
 You will complete the HEM under the “myProvidence” account regardless of the health insurance plan you elect.

 PEBB Determines Participation Status:

-- HEM Participant* – you must complete the two steps below between September 1 – October 31, 2013
+- HEM Participant* – you must complete the two actions below between September 1 – October 31, 2014

-- Step 1: Enrolled in the HEM program during Open Enrollment
+- Action 1: Enrolled in the HEM program during Open Enrollment

-*If you participated in the HEM in 2013, you would were required to complete to health activities during 2013 and attest to the completion of those activities by answering “Yes” to the Open Enrollment question.
+*If you participated in the HEM in 2014, you were required to complete two health activities during 2014 and attest to the completion of those activities by answering “Yes” to the Open Enrollment question.

 - You elected not to enroll in the HEM program during Open Enrollment; or

-- You did not complete the Open Enrollment process (Step 1) and defaulted into Non-participant status; or
+- You did not complete the Open Enrollment process (Action 1) and defaulted into Non-participant status; or

-- You elected to participate during Open Enrollment but you and/or your enrolled spouse/domestic partner did not complete the required health assessment (Step 2) between September 1 and October 31, 2013.
+- You elected to participate during Open Enrollment but you and/or your enrolled spouse/domestic partner did not complete the required health assessment (Action 2) between September 1 and October 31, 2014.